In this issue

 How is it, hon.
 Speaker, that you can have a government that has imposed a harmonized sales tax on the people of B.C. without warning, without any input from the public, and then they say: "Yeah, we're keeping taxes low"?

 Every January since 2009, MSP premiums have gone up — every January.
 And that's going to continue on for another couple of years.
 Again, the people on the other side are living in this fantasyland, this dream world that says: "We don't raise taxes."
 Well, you do.
 What is the harmonized sales tax if not a tax on families?
+We've got a whole host of others.
+We can go into Crown corporations that have increased their costs.
+My colleague from Victoria–Beacon Hill spoke about being a Vancouver Islander trapped by excessive costs at B.C.
+Ferries.

 B.C.
 Hydro.
 We hear of the urgings for fiscal constraint, but we've got jiggery-pokery on the other side.
 My colleague from Surrey-Whalley highlighted it very well, calling on the Auditor General's report to make known to the public — and hopefully to those on the other side that have got the opportunity to open their ears — that B.C.
 Hydro has been putting deferred debts into accounts for ten years now.